-II.B.2.g) have experience working in interdisciplinary, interprofessional team-based health care delivery models.
-(Core)

-Subspecialty-Specific Background and Intent: The Review Committee believes that interdisciplinary, interprofessional, team-based care is the foundation of care delivery.
-Individuals working within such teams are essential to fellow education.
+II.B.2.g) have experience working in interdisciplinary, interprofessional team-based health care delivery models. ^(Core) interdisciplinary becific Background and Intent: The Review Committee believes that , interprofessional, team-based care is the foundation of care delivery.
+King within such teams are essential to fellow education.
 II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core)

-II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1)

-have current certification in the subspecialty by the

-American Board of Internal Medicine or the American

-Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review

-Committee.
-(Core)

-II.B.3.c)

-Any other specialty physician faculty members must have current certification in their specialty by the appropriate

-American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review

-Committee.
-(Core)

-II.B.3.c).(1)

-Faculty members who are ABIM- or AOBIM-certified in cardiovascular disease, endocrinology, gastroenterology, hospice and palliative medicine, infectious disease, medical oncology, and pulmonary disease should be available to participate in the education of fellows.
-(Core)

-II.B.4.
-Core Faculty

-Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
-(Core)
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core) II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.c).(1) Faculty members who are ABIM- or AOBIM-certified in endocrinology, gastroenterology, hematology, infectious disease, nephrology, and pulmonary disease should be available to participate in the education of fellows. ^(Core) II.B.4.
+Core Faculty Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. ^(Core)